Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Performance in NYISO

 In the baseline strategy, the portfolio optimizer is free to choose the sign of the zonal position \(q_{t,z}\) so long as the resulting expected revenue (after impact) is positive.
-As a consequence, a zone can end up with an executed DEC position even in hours where the spike–forecasting model indicates a negative DART (and hence an INC position), or vice versa, because the optimizer may use offsetting positions across zones to reduce system-wide impact costs.
-To enforce a tighter link between forecasts and execution, we introduce a {side-clipping} rule: at each zone–hour we retain only the signal consistent with the predicted DART sign (INC if the model predicts negative DART, DEC if it predicts positive DART), and set all conflicting signals to zero before testing the strategy.
+As a consequence, a zone can end up with an executed INC position even in hours where the spike–forecasting model indicates a negative DART (and hence a DEC position), or vice versa, because the optimizer may use offsetting positions across zones to reduce system-wide impact costs.

+To enforce a tighter link between forecasts and execution, we introduce a {side-clipping} rule : at each zone–hour we retain only the signal consistent with the predicted DART sign (DEC if the model predicts negative DART, INC if it predicts positive DART), and set all conflicting signals to zero before testing the strategy.
 This mechanism forces each traded hour to take positions only in the direction implied by the model’s sign prediction, while still allowing the optimizer to choose the trade size.

 Figure~\ref{fig:clip_results} shows that this clipped strategy performs better on the 2022--2025 test set.
 The total P\&L increases relative to the unconstrained optimizer, and both the INC and DEC components become smoother and less noisy.
 Table~\ref{tab:perzone_exec_plain} reports the per-zone attribution of the clipped strategy.
 Restricting trades to the model-consistent direction reduces the number of active hours in some zones, but the remaining positions tend to have higher average profitability.
 Long Island remains the dominant contributor, followed by New York City and Capital, reflecting the strength of DEC trades in these load pockets.

 Overall, the clipped strategy preserves most of the performance of the full optimizer while improving interpretability and robustness.
 By aligning trades strictly with the predicted sign of DART, it reduces contradictory positions and produces a cleaner mapping between forecasts and executed trades.